NoorAhmed946/Git-Demo/README.md

 # Git-Demo
 This is my first use of  github ..
 <br>
 My name is M. Noor Ahmed.
+I study CS.